 Now, the question that arises here is how non-acceptance is the reason for comparing self to others.
 Let us give you an example.
 But before that, what’s important to remember about comparison is that whenever we compare ourselves to others, we always want to envy what the other person has got.
 We want the feeling, we want the experience, and we want the attention the person is getting.
 Now, back to our example.

 Assume you are a student, a very bright student with intelligence way beyond.
 Now what happens, there’s another student in the class.
 Less brilliant than you, and less intelligent than you.
 However, he’s very good at the sport, and recently he has won the cross country u-19 table tennis championship.
 The whole school is praising him, and multiple events have been held to have him interviewed by some news T.V. channels.
 At the moment, it feels like he’s the only student studying in that school.

 How do you feel in this pretty glamorous environment?
 We guess you’d ask yourself why everybody is giving him so much attention.
 Why nobody is interested in your intelligence.
 Why you’re not like him.
 The comparison began.
 And not only you, but every student other than the boy who won the championship feels the same way you are feeling.
 Because you and they don’t have the personality, the sports boy has.
 But think for a second, after some days or months.
 You appeared in a national olympiad, and in that, you got the first position.
 Now, how do that sports boy and other classmates of yours would think?
 The comparing of self to others will begin but not for you, else for them.

 5. Doubts (Future Thinking)

-This is all on which the doubt is based on.
-But why we started to doubt ourselves in the first place?
+This is all on which the doubt is based.
+But why we start to doubt ourselves in the first place?
 Because we were fearful, fearful of being come out as a failure.
 And when we fail, we lose many things, but with losing, there are chances we will be left behind.

 And here, the comparison starts.
 When we don’t want to come last or other than the first place, we compare — as we mentioned earlier.